-The cost of a Florida public adjuster bond is $500 for $50,000 of coverage, meaning the total cost to apply for a license is $647.05.
-However, applicants may be exempt from the $50 fee if they or their spouse are members of the United States Armed Forces, or if they have retired from the military within the last 24 months.
+The cost of a Florida public adjuster bond is $500 for $50,000 of coverage, meaning the total cost to get licensed as a public adjuster in Florida is $957.05.
+However, applicants may be exempt from the $50 application fee if they or their spouse are members of the United States Armed Forces or if they have retired from the military within the past 24 months.

 Where should the license application be submitted?

-Applicants will need to submit their Florida public adjuster applications to the Department of Financial Services’ Bureau of Licensing online portal.
+Applicants will submit their Florida public adjuster license applications through the Department of Financial Services’ Bureau of Licensing online portal.

 Once all the requirements have been satisfied, the Department will send your approval via email.
 You are free to print copies of your license as you wish.

-Where do I get a Florida public adjuster surety bond?
+How do I get a public adjuster surety bond in Florida?